White Fish with Parmesan Crust

-White Fish with Parmesan Crust features fish that’s pan fried, topped with a crust of mayo and Parmesan, and browned under the broiler.
-Use any mild white fish for this recipe that’s very low in carbs and perfect for Keto.
+This delicious Parmesan Crusted Fish is pan fried, topped with a crust of mayo and Parmesan, and then browned under the broiler.
+See tips for the type of mild white fish that’s suitable for this amazing fish recipe with only 1 carb per serving!

-PIN White Fish with Parmesan Crust to try it later!
+PIN the Parmesan Crusted Fish to try it later!

 We should all be eating more fish, and easy recipes for cooking fish are great to have in the dinner rotation.
-This White Fish with Parmesan Crust uses a flavorful fish rub before the fish is pan-fried and then it’s brushed with mayo, sprinkled with Parmesan, and finished under the broiler for a delicious result.
+This Parmesan Crusted Fish uses a flavorful fish rub before the fish is pan-fried, and then it’s brushed with mayo, sprinkled with Parmesan, and finished under the broiler for a delicious result.

-I first made this with Tilapia, but now I’d probably use another type of firm white fish fillets to make this recipe.
-But no matter what fish you use, I hope you’ll try this method of cooking fish a try; it just might become one of your favorites!
+I first made this with Tilapia, but now I’d use another type of firm white fish fillets to make this recipe.
+But no matter what fish you use, I hope you’ll try this method of cooking fish that’s so easy and delicious; it just might become one of your favorites!

 What ingredients do you need?